hapticallyspeaking/hapticallyspeaking.github.io/resources.md

         <div>
             <ul>
                 <li>- <a href="/media/mars-resources/Mars Science Laboratory and Curiosity Rover.pdf" target="_blank" title="This is a link to download a PDF copy of the text associated with the 'Mars Science Laboratory and Curiosity Rover' tactile resource.">Supplemental PDF</a></li>
-                <li>- <a href="/media/mars-resources/MSL and Curiosity.mp3" target="_blank" title="This is a link to an MP3 recording of the 'Mars Science Laboratory and Curiosity Rover' text professionally read aloud.">Audio recording of supplemental PDF</a></li>
+                <li>- <a href="/media/mars-resources/MSL and Curiosity.mp3" target="_blank" title="This is a link to a professionally recorded version of the 'Mars Science Laboratory and Curiosity Rover' text.">Audio recording of supplemental PDF</a></li>
                 <li>- <a href="/media/mars-resources/mars-science-laboratory-and-curiosity-rover.brf" target="_blank" title="This is a link to download the Braille Ready Format(BRF) files for the 'Mars Science Laboratory and Curiosity Rover' project.">Braille Ready Format (BRF) version of supplemental PDF</a></li>
             </ul>
         </div>